2018CS303/assignments-adishegde/Assignment2_1.md

 ## Building a private GitHub Repository
 (A `freestyle project` has been used here)

-- Create a new freestyle project
+- Create a new freestyle project.
 - Under `Source Code Management` select `Git`.
-- Add the private repository's URL in the `Repository URL` input box.
+- Add the private repository's URL in the `Repository URL` text box.
-- Since the repository is private Jenkins will not be able to access the repo without credentials.
-Click on `Add` button next to `Credential` input box.
+- Since the repository is private, Jenkins will not be able to access the repo without credentials.
+Click on `Add` button next to `Credential` text box.
 Choose `Jenkins` as the Credential Provider in the dropdown menu.
 A popup should appear asking for the details.
 - Choose `Username with Password` under the `Kind` option.
 Enter GitHub username